Table of Contents[Hide][Show]

-Bragging rights were mine for years in those badge-of-honor conversations about being busy for the holidays.
-I was.
-Beds, sofa beds and trundle beds overflowed, and so did quilts, layered for sleeping on the carpet.
+For years, I was at the center of those badge-of-honor conversations about being busy for the holidays.
+Beds, sofa beds and trundle beds overflowed.
+So did quilts, layered for sleeping on the carpet.

-Empty nest survival tips include reframing this picture, and declaring: “unloved is not the reason” no one is coming home this season.
+Our first empty nest survival tip: Declare that “unloved is not the reason” no one is coming home this season.

 Reaching for the positive calls for some tips to shift grumpy attitudes when empty nest thoughts creep in unbidden.
 I’m following these empty nest survival tips, and hoping for the best.